01-edu/public/subjects/drawing/README.md

 - Line: a new line should be created from references to two points also define an associated function called `random` that receives two argument the first is the maximum x value a point can have and the second the maximum y value that a point can have
 - Triangle: a new triangle should be created from references to three points
-- Rectangle: a new rectangle should be created from two reference to points
+- Rectangle: a new rectangle should be created from two references to points
-- Circle: a new circle should be created from a point represented the center and a i32 value representing the radius
+- Circle: a new circle should be created from a point representing the center and an i32 value representing the radius

-   - also define an associated function called `random` that receives two arguments the first is the maximum x value the center point can have and the second the maximum y value that the center point can have
+- The main function also requires a definition of an associated function called `random` for the types Line, Point and Circle.
+You should derive their signature from the usage.

 Don't forget to add the dependencies in your Cargo.toml.